Folia-Inquisitors/FakePlayer/README.md

 *If you have velocity use FakePlayersAPI to display player count on the proxies.*

-**These messages would follow logic such as not displaying messages of fake players who aren’t in the game**. *That is to keep the realism of the fake players.
+**These messages would follow logic such as not displaying messages of fake players who are in the game**. *That is to keep the realism of the fake players.
 These fake messages also only generate for fake players.
 So it wouldn’t say a real player was killed, or killed a real player.*

 > - Fake player placeholder which includes online players